Some are observed, all leave traces: whole-population modeling of French elite civil servants' career paths: Public-Private paths in French elite civil servants

 Comparison between models 1 and 2 shows why there is a need for autoregressive coefficients and to handle boundary effects, as discussed in section \ref{sss:specificities}.
 The main effect of adding autocorrelation coefficients from Model 1 to Model 2 can be observed in the difference between their median intercept for \(\lambda\).
 For Model 1, the median intercept is at \(-1.492\) (\(I_{90}=[-1.51,-1.474]\)), which essentially corresponds to an average probability of 0.22 for an individual to generate a trace at any point in time, which is higher than the one obtained for Model 2, at \(-1.786\) (\(I_{90}=[-1.853,-1.718]\)), and which is more in line with what could be expected.
 All credible regions for autocorrelation coefficients except \(A(1)\) do not contain zero despite that they are quite correlated by construction.
 Finally, the coefficient responsible for handling the boundary effect $\mathbb{I}_{A(1)=0}$ is very different from zero and negative, showing indeed that it is needed.
 Configurations without it also have very different values for all other coefficients.

 \textbf{Evaluation by reconstruction loss}.
 We repeat the inference under models 1, 2, 3 but with some data withheld.
 In this experiment, we exclude from the data 20\% of individuals in the detailed data source.
-We can thus assess the data augmentation quality could on points $(i, t) \in S_{\text{obs.,exc.}}$ that are observed but excluded from the analysis.
-We adopt a simple cross-entropy loss on the trajectory for such points $(i,t) \in S_{\text{obs.,exc.}}$, $l_{i,t} = - (X_{i,t}^{\text{obs}} \log(X_{i,t}^{\text{pred}}) +(1-X_{i,t}^{\text{obs}}) \log(1-X_{i,t}^{\text{pred}})$), where predictions are computed as the average of observations generated in the Gibbs step over the last $300$ iterations of the chain, with probability clipping at 0.01 and 0.99, and observations are taken from the detailed data source.
+We can thus assess the data augmentation quality could on points that are known but excluded from the analysis.
+We adopt a simple cross-entropy loss on the trajectory for such points $l_{i,t} = - (X_{i,t}^{\text{obs}} \log(X_{i,t}^{\text{pred}}) +(1-X_{i,t}^{\text{obs}}) \log(1-X_{i,t}^{\text{pred}})$), where predictions are computed as the average of observations generated in the Gibbs step over the last $300$ iterations of the chain, with probability clipping at 0.01 and 0.99, and observations are taken from the detailed data source.
 For Model 1, we also implement a version where no information about the traces was used at all, which we denote Model 1b.
-Full reporting can be found in Appendix \ref{ap:digital}.

 The average cross-entropy loss obtained for the different models is 0.39 for Model 1, 0.29 for Model 1b, 0.22 for Model 2, and 0.21 for Model 3.
-A first very clear conclusion is that HMMs without autoregressive components are not suited for the task, as Model 1b – which did not even have access to traces! – performed better data reconstruction than Model 1.
-We observe however that better reconstruction is obtained once including autoregressive components (in models 2 and 3).
+A first very clear conclusion is that Model 1, the simple HMM without autoregressive components, is badly suited for the task, as it performs substantially worse than all other models.
+We observe that better reconstruction is obtained by including both data sources and autoregressive components (models 2 and 3).
 The change in accuracy from Model 2 to Model 3 is small in size, but our interest is rather to perform hypothesis testing when including the additional age coefficients.
-Overall, this indicates that one could obtain better reconstruction by adopting more complex models, but this would be at the cost of model interpretability and hypothesis testing, which is our main focus.
+We might obtain better reconstruction by adopting more complex models, but this would come at the cost of model interpretability and hypothesis testing, which is our main focus.